 One of the key benefits of a tripod is the ability to take a long exposure, blurring the movement to create an effect that the eye can't see.
 Whether it's a few seconds or more, the effects can be stunning.

-Examples of long exposures by Vanguard Ambassadors:
+Examples of long exposure of Meal beach, Shetland by Vanguard Ambassador Gordon Siegel:

 Meal beach, Shetland by Vanguard Ambassador Gordon Siegel